nmdavies/wfc.github.io/04_cohorts.md

-Table 2: Studies contacted with and involved other within family analyses
+Table 2: Studies contacted with and involved with other within family analyses

 ||Study|Siblings|MZ twins|Trios|Duos
 | :---|:----   |          :---: |:---: |